Sunday, October 21, 2018

 It is impossible to locate the various groups of the Illini in pre-historic times, and some writers have denied that the Michigamea were part of the Illiniwek, but the Peoria, Kaskaskia, Tamaroa, and Cahokia declared in 1818 that the Michigamea were part of the Confederacy.

 There was a Michigamea chief named Chicagou, (aka Agapit Chicagou) in 1725, and in the 1680s, The Illinois River was called the Chicago.
-But it is impossible to prove conclusively that the Michigamea once lived in the northern regions of Illinois.
+However, it is impossible to prove conclusively that the Michigamea once lived in the northern regions of Illinois.

 In about the year 1639, the Winnebago betrayed and killed a group of Illini visitors.
-For revenge, the Illini delivered a telling coup against this tribe which was certainly living in the Green Bay area.
+For revenge, the Illini delivered a telling coup against this tribe, which was certainly living in the Green Bay area.
 Reports of 1640 and 1642 place the Illini south of Lake Michigan and near the Sioux, with whom they had continual wars.
 Evidently, the main villages and hunting grounds of the Illini extended to or beyond the Mississippi River at this time.

 Nicolas Perrot, Explorer, Fur Trader.

-As late as 1655, The Illinois — said to have sixty villages - were still masters of The Illinois County and perhaps some of the lands along the west side of Lake Michigan, but Nicolas Perrot, a coureur de bois in The Illinois County from 1665 to 1701, declared that in the middle of the Seventeenth Century, the Iroquois Confederacy from the East began attacking The Illinois.
+As late as 1655, The Illinois — said to have sixty villages - were still masters of the Illinois County and perhaps some of the lands along the west side of Lake Michigan, but Nicolas Perrot, a coureur de bois in te Illinois County from 1665 to 1701, declared that in the middle of the Seventeenth Century, the Iroquois Confederacy from the East began attacking The Illinois.

 At first, the defenders were able to defeat the Iroquois and drive them out of the Illinois County, but the stubborn Iroquois continued their attacks.